 Once you’ve wiped your smartphone of all your personal data, decide whether you want to sell or donate it. iPhones typically retain more value than Android smartphones (it’s still too soon to tell with Windows Phones), and some buy-back sites will give you as much or nearly as much as the price of the latest version iPhone for your old Apple smartphone.
 It’s worth noting that trade-in programs with such sites as Amazon, Best Buy and RadioShack only offer store credit, while eBay offers payment through PayPal.
 Online trade-in programs through such sites as BuyBackWorld, BuyMyTronics, Gazelle and NextWorth will give you cash.

-For example, on Gazelle, a 16GB AT&T iPhone 4S in good condition went for $225 as of press time, and the same model fetched $242 and $205 at NextWorth and BuyMyTronics, respectively.
-Through Apple’s Recycling Program, you can get $200 for your iPhone 4S.
+For example, on Gazelle, a 16GB AT&T iPhone 5 in good condition went for $185 as of press time, and the same model fetched $131 and $210 at NextWorth and BuyMyTronics, respectively.
+Through Apple’s Recycling Program, you can get a gift card for $225 for your iPhone 5.

-An Android smartphone, such as Motorola’s Droid RAZR Maxx, warranted $183 from Gazelle, but only $169, $169 and $146 from BuyBackWorld, BuyMyTronics and NextWorth, respectively.
+An Android smartphone, such as the Samsung Galaxy Note II on Verizon, warranted $120 from Gazelle, but $151 and $157 from BuyBackWorld and BuyMyTronics.
+However, NextWorth will only net you $97.
 Keep in mind that your phone can’t have any water damage or a cracked casing or display, and must be in generally good condition.

 If your old cell isn’t going to get you a lot of money or you just would rather give your phone to someone in need, consider donating.
 Cell Phones for Soldiers gets money for every phone recycled, which provides a free hour of talk time so soldiers can contact their loved ones.
 Secure the Call collects old phones for abused women and senior citizens living alone, and Phones 4 Charity works with such programs as the American Red Cross.